Iranian Languages; form Ancient Times until Today

 Pahlavi was the language spoken by Iranians during Parthians.
 When Arabs attacked Iran, Iranians spoke the Middle Persian.
 In Sogdiana, there were two dialects based on their religions: 1) Christian Sogdianian, and 2) Manichean Sogdianian.

-Khorasmian was a language related to Sogdianian spoken at least from 3rd century A.D. to 12th and 13th centuries A.D.
-Between the Black sea and China, there was spoken another language, Scythian, since 1st Millennium B.C. for 2000 years.
+Khorasmian was a language related to Sogdianian spoken at least from the 3rd century A.D. to the 12th and 13th centuries A.D.
+Between the Black sea and China, there was spoken another language, Scythian, since the 1st Millennium B.C. for 2000 years.
 Turkish, later, replaced it.
-Bactrian was another language that was spoken at today?s north Afghanistan.
+Bactrian was another language that was spoken in today’s north Afghanistan.

 The New Iranian

-The New Iranian, which was spoken in Sassanian court (Darbar) and capital, Ctesiphon, was called Dary and replaced gradually other Middle Iranian languages, specially in cities, during the 9th and 10th centuries A.D.
-This language has a remarkable share in the world?s culture and has introduced literary works by the people like Roodaky , Ferdosy, Khayyam, Hafez, Sa?dy, Jamy, Avicenna, etc.
+The New Iranian, which was spoken in Sassanian court (Darbar) and capital, Ctesiphon, was called Dary and replaced gradually other Middle Iranian languages, especially in cities, during the 9th and 10th centuries A.D.
+This language has a remarkable share in the world?s culture and has introduced literary works by the people like Roodaky , Ferdosy, Khayyam, Hafez, Sa’dy, Jamy, Avicenna, etc.

-It turned to become not only the literary and written language of the Persian speaking people of central Asia and Iran, but also the language of the Near East and Middle East people like Azerbaijanis, Kurds, Afghans, Indians, Central Asians, Turks, etc.
+It turned out to become not only the literary and written language of the Persian-speaking people of central Asia and Iran but also the language of the Near East and Middle East people like Azerbaijanis, Kurds, Afghans, Indians, Central Asians, Turks, etc.

 Farsi, the New Iranian, is the direct continuation of the Middle Iranian?s evolution although the grammatical system of some parts of speech, like verbs, has changed.
 Dary Farsi is the mother language of both contemporary literary Farsi and contemporary literary Tajiki.

 Today, Farsi is the language spoken and understood in all corners of Iran.
-It is the official language used in education and administration systems of Iran.
+It is the official language used in the education and administration systems of Iran.
 Farsi is the mother tongue of the absolute majority of the population in Iran.
-Beyond the present borders of Iran, there are small groups of Farsi speaking people called Iranians.
+Beyond the present borders of Iran, there are small groups of Farsi-speaking people called Iranians.